Imaging & Reports

 Cervical Spine MRI

-Postsurgical changes consistent with prior anterior cervical discectomy and fusion (C5–C7)
+Postsurgical changes from C5–C7 anterior cervical discectomy and fusion

 Multilevel disc bulging and spondylotic changes